 Well, there is a long queue and the course gets full in a week, so be prepared to be quick.

 Also, it is quite far.
 Jerry does not travel much anymore, that means that we had to travel there.

 The place is the very hot Albuquerque (any Breaking Bad fans around?).

 Starting a course on a Sunday morning in the summer, in the middle of a desert does not sound very comfortable, but the people were still there.

-Finding the americans in strong minority was another good sign: people were coming from all around the world and willing to spend even 24h travelling to get there.
+Finding the Americans in a strong minority was another good sign: people were coming from all around the world and willing to spend even 24h travelling to get there.